CodyKoInABox/multiplyAPI/README.md

-# multiplyAPI
-API with Express.js for school
+# API with Express.js for school

 Check the ["gh-pages"](https://github.com/CodyKoInABox/multiplyAPI/tree/gh-pages) branch for the **frontend** website code!